Lie (film)

-LIE: Love Intelligence Enmity is a 2017 Indian Telugu-language action thriller film directed by Hanu Raghavapudi, who also wrote the story of the film with Jakka Hariprasad.
-It was produced by Ram Achanta, Gopichand Achanta and Anil Sunkara under 14 Reels Entertainment.
-The film starred Nithiin, Arjun Sarja, and debutante Megha Akash.
-The music was composed by Mani Sharma, while J. Yuvaraj was the director of cinematography.

-The film released, worldwide, on 11 August 2017 to decent reviews from the critics and audience, alike as they expressed it an easy one time watch.
-The performances (especially Arjun's), story, cinematography, background score, action sequences, editing, and production values were praised.
-However, the screenplay, direction, love track between the main leads, and climax were criticized.
-The film failed at the box office miserably incurring losses upto 25Cr.
+LIE: Love Intelligence Enmity is a 2017 Indian Telugu-language action thriller film written & directed by Hanu Raghavapudi and produced by 14 Reels Entertainment.
+The film stars Nithiin, Arjun Sarja and Megha Akash, while Sriram and Ravi Kishan play supporting roles.
+The music was composed by Mani Sharma with cinematography by J. Yuvaraj and editing by M. S. Rajashekhar Reddy.
+The film released on 11 August 2017 to mixed reviews from the critics, with praise for the cast performances (especially Arjun's), story, cinematography, background score, action sequences, editing, and production values but criticism for the screenplay, direction, love track between the main leads, and climax.